Hyperlexia

 Further Reading

-And Next Comes L – this was one of the first blogs I came across.
+And Next Comes L – this was one of the first blogs I encountered.
 It was also one of my first blog subscriptions.
-Tons of stories, ideas, and resources.
+There are tons of stories, ideas, and resources.

 Keep buzzin’